Is a low-carb or keto diet right for you?

 A keto diet and a generic low-carb diet are similar, but not the same.
 The distinction is the amount of carbs you consume each day.

-A keto diet is typically 20 grams of net carbs3 or fewer per day — although the exact amount may vary between individuals.
-At this level, most people will achieve a level of nutritional ketosis, which means their bodies have converted to burning fat for energy needs, rather than glucose.
-See our ketosis guide below.
+A keto diet is typically 20 grams of net carbs or fewer per day — although the exact amount may vary among individuals.
+At this level, most people will achieve some degree of nutritional ketosis, which means their bodies are burning more fat (as opposed to glucose) for energy needs.4

 However, not everyone needs to reduce carbohydrates to this level in order to benefit.